Language:

 Biography

 Carolina Pardo joined Baker McKenzie in 1994 and is a Partner of the Firm since 2008.
-She is currently a member of the Global Steering Committee for the Firm’s TMT industry group and of the Global Steering Committee for the Firm’s Investigation, Compliance and Ethics Group.
+She is currently a member of the Global Steering Committee for the Firm’s Cybersecurity and Privacy group and of the Global Steering Committee for the Firm’s Investigation, Compliance and Ethics Group.
 She was a member of the Global Steering Committee for the Firm’s Global Antitrust and Competition from 2016 and until 2020 and is currently a member of the Latam's Antitrust Steering Committee.

-She graduated as a lawyer and a specialist in International Contracts Law from Universidad de los Andes in Bogotá.
+She graduated as a lawyer and a specialist in International Contracts Law from Universidad de Los Andes in Bogotá.
 She obtained a LL.M. with emphasis in International Private Law and Competition Law from the London School of Economics and Political Science.

-In 2016 Global Competition Review selected her as one of the 100 most influential women in antitrust.
+In 2016 and 2025 Global Competition Review selected her as one of the 100 most influential women in antitrust.
 The last two Superintendents of Industry and Commerce have selected Carolina as a Non-Governmental Advisor to the Colombian Antitrust Regulator.
+Legal 500 also awarded her a recognition in 2025 as lawyer of the year in compliance and investigations in Colombia.

 Practice Focus